tryphe/trader/README.md

 	- or: Copy the example keydefs file: `cp daemon/keydefs.h.example daemon/keydefs.h` then paste your keys in with your favorite editor, or:
 	- or (*non-hardcoded keys*): Create `keydefs.h` using the example file above, but leave the keys blank or as-is during compile, then use the runtime CLI to enter your keys into the bot: `trader-cli Poloniex setkeyandsecret <key> <secret>` (***be careful, this will leak your keys into the bash history***)
  5. Run qmake: `/home/username/localqt/Qt-5.13.0-minimal/bin/qmake`
- 6. (optional) Modify `daemon/build-config.h` with your build preferences, then choose a build type:
- 7. Compile (choose one):
+ 6. Compile (choose one):
  	- (scripted build) Run `./build-all.sh`.
-This will build all exchange targets and the CLI using `make -j`.
+This will build the CLI and all exchange targets using `make -j`.
-	- (manual build) Run `make -j` or similar to build for a single exchange and the CLI.
+	- (manual build) Run `make -j` or similar to build the CLI and the exchange selected in `daemon/build-config.h`.

 Running the daemon
 ------------------